gwlee1991/block_puzzle/readme.md

 This project will be implemented with the following technologies:

 - Vanilla JavaScript and `jquery` for overall structure and game logic,
-- Easel.js which will help with the drag and drop logic.
+- Use Canvas to draw blocks

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`board.js`: this script will handle the logic for creating and updating the necessary `canvas` elements and rendering them to the DOM.

 ### Implementation Timeline

 **Day 1**: Setup project file (all configuration files).
 Learn Easel.js and plan out puzzles for each stage.

 **Day 2**: start writing `board.js`.
-Using `Easel.js`, be able to render blocks and grid.
+Using `canvas`, be able to render blocks and grid.

 **Day 3**: create the logic of the game.
 When the grid is filled without overlap, be able to move on to the next stage.